pvico/RX-Dual-Power/README.md

 The HT7533 3.3V linear regulator will provide the 3.3V supplying the MCU, the Hall effect sensor and the LED's.
 It is powered by any of the two input voltages through the diodes D1 & D2.
 So the highest voltage input powers the HT7533.
 If the available voltage drops below 5V, the MCU VDD supply will gradually become unregulated but will initially remain at 3.3V.
 When the available voltage drops below about 4V, the MCU VDD will drop below 3.3V and the power source voltage measurements will become invalid.
 Anyway, well before this happens, the MCU will have put CTL1 and CTL2 to high impedance state and the LTC4412's will select whichever power source has the highest voltage to power the receiver and servos.
 When the available voltage drops below about 2.5V, the MCU will shut down and the LTC4412's behaviour becomes uncertain but most receivers and servos will have failed before reaching that voltage.

 Powering off is achieved by the MCU setting both CTL1 and CTL2 lines to high so that all 4 MOSFET's will be closed and virtually no current will be drawn by the receiver and servos.
 The LED's are off.
-The STM32 MCU will enter STOP mode drawing only a few micro-amps.
+The STM32L021 will enter STOP mode drawing only a few micro-amps.
 The only remaining currents are due to the quiescent currents of the LTC4412's (about 20µA total), HT7533 regulator (< 5µA), AH180 hall effect sensor (< 15µA) and the high value resistances associated with the voltage sensors (about 10µA total).

 When the model is powered off, if the AH180 detects a magnet or if a button is depressed, the SW1, SW2 or MAGNET signals will trigger an interrupt that will awake the MCU from the STOP mode.
 The MCU will then simply perform a restart, like if a power source was first connected to the PCB.